ShubhamShelar-703/ML-AI-models/README.md

-Absolutely!
-Here's a **brief, visually appealing GitHub README** for your **Zomato Delivery Delay Consulting Project** — including emojis, a table, and placeholders for charts:

----

-# 🍽️ Resolving Delivery Delays for Zomato – *Consulting Case Study*
+ 🍽️ Resolving Delivery Delays for Zomato – *Consulting Case Study*

-## 📦 Project Overview
+ 📦 Project Overview

 This project addresses **Zomato's rising delivery delays**, using real-world data from Kaggle and Python-based analysis.
 The goal is to identify bottlenecks and propose **strategic, data-backed solutions** to improve customer experience and **reduce average delivery time**.

-> 🕒 **Average Delivery Time**: 26.29 minutes
+> 🕒 Average Delivery Time: 26.29 minutes
 > 📉 Delay due to multiple order handling, sub-optimal routing, and rider inefficiencies

 ---

-## 📊 Dataset Summary
+ 📊 Dataset Summary

 | Feature              | Description                           |
 | -------------------- | ------------------------------------- |